sswaroopgupta/sswaroopgupta.github.io/index.md

-# Soumya Swaroop Gupta
+#
 pattern-olic

 I am Multi-faceted software techie.
 In all the roles I have played, I have always looked for patterns of improvements.
 I am problem solver at heart.

-These are my 3 key takeaways in all these years of my work
+These are my 3 key takeaways in any project that I have worked on
 * Analysing the pros and cons and limitations of tools before choosing it.
 * Understand scope of effectiveness.
 Choose approaches/algorithms/design decisions that are most effective.
-* Using design patterns that make code easy to re-useable and maintain.
+* Use design patterns to make code easy, re-useable and maintainable.

 ### Analyse PROs and CONs before choosing a tool